michielbdejong/indiehosters-docker-bash/README.md

 lamp-git image, so be aware that this is a work in progress. :)

 The idea of this setup would be to eventually support the migration format in a programmatic way.

+# Adding domains

+To add a domain, choose one of the applications in this repo; each folder contains its own README.